Jana Rodriguez Hertz: Biography

-María Alejandra Rodriguez Hertz Frugoni was born in Rosario, Santa Fe, Argentina, February 11, 1970.
-She is the daughter of Mariana Frugoni and Adolfo Rodriguez Hertz.
-Jana is the oldest of five siblings, one of whom, Federico is also a mathematician.

-Rodriguez Hertz studied mathematics at the Facultad de Ciencias Exactas, Ingeniería y Agrimensura of the National University of Rosario, Rosario, Argentina.
-She studied one year at the Instituto Nacional de Matemática Pura e Aplicada (IMPA) in Rio de Janeiro, Brazil.
-Since 1994, Rodriguez Hertz has been based in Uruguay.
+Rodriguez Hertz was born on February 11, 1970, in Rosario, Argentina.
+She studied mathematics at the Facultad de Ciencias Exactas, Ingeniería y Agrimensura of the National University of Rosario, Rosario, Argentina, earning a bachelor's degree there in 1994.
 She earned a doctorate from the University of the Republic in Montevideo, Uruguay, in 1999.

-Rodriguez Hertz works on dynamical systems and ergodic theory.
-She is a professor at the Faculty of Engineering at the University of the Republic.
-She is the first and only woman with a Grade 5 in mathematics in Uruguay.
+Formerly a professor at the Faculty of Engineering at the University of the Republic, she became the first and only woman with a Grade 5 in mathematics in Uruguay.
+Since 2016 she has been a professor at the Southern University of Science and Technology in China.